Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/4-sign-in-hybrid/README.md

 ## Scenario

-This sample demonstrates how a React SPA app can silently redeem an [authorization code](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) for an [access token](https://aka.ms/access-tokens) for **Microsoft Graph API** for a user who has already authenticated earlier in another Node.Js application
+This sample demonstrates how a React SPA can silently redeem an [authorization code](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) for an [access token](https://aka.ms/access-tokens) for the **Microsoft Graph API** for a user who has already authenticated earlier in another Node.js application.

-The Express web application will interactively authenticate a user using **MSAL-Node** and obtains both an [Access Token](https://aka.ms/access-tokens) and as well as an additional [Spa Authorization Code](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/SPA-Authorization-Code) using the Hybrid SPA flow.
+The Express web application will interactively authenticate a user using **MSAL-Node** and obtain both an [Access Token](https://aka.ms/access-tokens) and as well as an additional [Spa Authorization Code](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/SPA-Authorization-Code) using the **Hybrid SPA Code** flow.

-This SPA authorization code is then transferred by the Node Express app to the React SPA app which then silently (without the need to re-authenticate the user) redeems it for another [access token](https://aka.ms/access-tokens) for **Microsoft Graph API**.
+This SPA authorization code is then transferred by the Node Express app to the React SPA app which then silently (without the need to re-authenticate the user) redeems it for another [access token](https://aka.ms/access-tokens) for **Microsoft Graph**.

 The order of operations is as follows:

-1- The Express web application uses [MSAL-Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to sign and obtain JWT [access token](https://aka.ms/access-tokens) from **Azure AD** as well as an additional Spa Authorization Code to be passed to a client-side single page application.
+1. The Express web application uses [MSAL-Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) to sign and obtain JWT [access token](https://aka.ms/access-tokens) from **Azure AD** as well as an additional SPA Authorization Code to be passed to a client-side single page application.

-2- The Spa Authorization Code is passed to the React SPA to be exchanged for an access token client-side.
+2. The SPA Authorization Code is passed to the React SPA to be exchanged for an access token client-side.

-3- The access token is used as a *bearer token* to authorize the user to call the **Microsoft Graph API**
+3. The access token is used as a *bearer token* to authorize the user to call the **Microsoft Graph API**

-4-The **Microsoft Graph API** responds with the resource if user is authorized.
+4. The **Microsoft Graph API** responds with the resource if user is authorized.

 ## Prerequisites